hubertkolcz/ws-stream-limit-poc/readme.md

-- API Rate Limiting should also be implemented, such as in examples with the use of Bottleneck library: https://nordicapis.com/everything-you-need-to-know-about-api-rate-limiting/

-Another approach includes using Tyk library.
+- API Rate Limiting should also be implemented, such as in examples with the use of Bottleneck library: https://nordicapis.com/everything-you-need-to-know-about-api-rate-limiting/ another approach includes using Tyk library.

-- For streaming itself, it could be used xdStreaming approach.
+- For streaming itself, it could be used xdStreaming.